 David Byrne reassuringly still makes sense.

-Back in 1985 I saw the Talking Heads concert ‘Stop Making Sense’ at a cinema in Newcastle Upon Tyne.
+In 1985 I saw the Talking Heads concert ‘Stop Making Sense’ at a cinema in Newcastle Upon Tyne.
 I can’t remember who was with me, but I vividly recall the film.
 It was distinct, difficult to categorise and dominated by an energetic and eccentric David Byrne performance.
 1985 is a long time ago, but the trailer below might give you a flavour of its impact on my immature student senses.

 Fast forward 40 years to a much higher resolution 2026 and I have found myself again absorbed by an energetic and eye-catching Byrne-led performance on stage.
 With the “Who Is The Sky tour”, he has once again created something that visually and musically stands apart.